uviclibraries/online-privacy-security/index.md

 ---
 <img src="images/phone-listen-logo.png" style="float:right;width:250px;" alt="decorative">

 # Is Your Smartphone Listening to You?
-How Data Brokers Sell Your Digital Footprint & How to Stop It
+How Big Tech Sells Your Data & How to Stop Them

 - Pre-workshop activities: 10 min
 - Introductory presentation: 20 min